Your Carbon Footprint when visiting Raja Ampat, and how to reduce it

 At The SEA People, we believe awareness and understanding of your individual impact and influence on the environment is a critical step in making informed choices about travel.
-We believe it is very important that any visitor considers their carbon footprint when travelling to Raja Ampat, and does all they can BEFORE, DURING and AFTER their trip to reduce and offset their emissions.
-Unfortunely, in the absence of this, an ‘eco-friendly’ holiday in Raja Ampat can at best be a contradiction, and at worst an impossibility.
+Therefore, we believe it is very important that any visitor considers their carbon footprint when travelling to Raja Ampat, and does all they can BEFORE, DURING and AFTER their trip to reduce and offset their emissions.
+Unfortunately, in the absence of this, an ‘eco-friendly’ holiday in Raja Ampat can at best be a contradiction, and at worst an impossibility.

 Here are some of our suggestions to reduce your overall CO2e emissions and contribute towards a more genuine, un-greenwashed, eco-friendly holiday in Raja Ampat.

 Number #1: when saving for a holiday, save up your emissions as well!

 By ‘saving up’ (ie: reducing) your carbon emissions before travel, you can help offset the emissions load you create when flying across the world.
 With all the knowledge and technology available these days, it is easier than ever for individuals and households to make more climate responsible decisions.
 Read on for a few of the many ways to do this before, during and after your trip to Raja Ampat.

 Take less trips per year and save up your carbon credits for one longer trip (tell your boss your longer holiday is good for the environment!)